Incremental Development Model

 Real-time systems accuracy depends both on an input response and the time taken to produce the output.

-• Generally real-time systems contain many hardware modules which are cannot be incremental and not simple to alteration.
+• Generally real-time systems contain many hardware modules which are cannot be incremental and not easy to alter.

-• Moreover real-time systems typically protection critical which needed to constructs on good planned procedure.
+• Moreover real-time systems are typically protection critical; it must be built on a good planned procedure.

 So, incremental development model is less appropriate for real-time systems engineering.

-Please leave a comment if you found this explanation helpful.
+Please leave a comment below and share with other students in your network if you found this explanation helpful.
 Happy learning!